 Wind Energy Technology Club is open to students enrolled in the Wind Energy Technology Program.
-The club has three areas of focus: 1) Career awareness - To increase awareness in the wind energy industry of the Wind Energy Technology Program at Mesalands Community College; 2) Educational enhancement - To gather resources that will enhance the education and training areas of the Wind Energy Technology Program; 3) Community involvement - Develop local relationships through involvement in community activities and projects.
+The club has three areas of focus: 1) Career awareness - to increase awareness in the wind energy industry of the Wind Energy Technology Program at Mesalands Community College; 2) Educational enhancement - to gather resources that will enhance the education and training areas of the Wind Energy Technology Program; 3) Community involvement to develop local relationships through involvement in community activities and projects.